edaucohe/p10_api_issue_app/README.md

 python manage.py runserver
 ```

-When local server is launched, go to Postman and import
-`../documentation/P10 API.postman_collection.json/` json file.

 Concerning endpoints, they are formed by the root `http://127.0.0.1:8000/` followed by an URI.
-You can find here below the URI list (you can also find it in
+You can find here below the URI list:
-`../documentation/Softdesk - Conception de la mise en œuvre.docx/`):

 | #   |    Functionality     | HTTP Request |                    URI                    |
 |-----|:--------------------:|:------------:|:-----------------------------------------:|